Updated: May 19, 2023

 We've asked experts to weigh in on the best ways to set—and accomplish—your goals.

 Before you can achieve your goals, you must define what they are.
 Common high-level goals after college include milestones like finding a job or paying back student loans, but you might want to start smaller.

-"When graduates feel overwhelmed by their goals after college, it's typically because they haven't set up the steps to attain their goals," says Kim Oppelt, research director at Hobsons, a college and career readiness institution based in Cincinnati.
-"By setting such micro goals, you can begin to work toward the ultimate goals of employment, graduate school or being financially stable."
+"When graduates feel overwhelmed by their goals after college, it's typically because they haven't set up the steps to attain their goals," says Kim Oppelt, career readiness and development expert.
+"By setting such micro goals, you can begin to work toward the ultimate goals of employment, graduate school, or being financially stable."

 To make micro goals effective, make them SMART goals so you have a realistic and clear framework to measure against, Oppelt recommends.
 SMART goals are:

 After you're done defining goals, write them down and develop a plan you can use.
 Research by Gail Matthews at Dominican University in San Rafael, California, found that people who wrote their goals down accomplished significantly more than those who did not.

 When you develop your future plans after college, create realistic timelines and include a Plan B, but be cautious about firming up your plans too much.

 "Life happens, and a rigid timeline could derail progress if a milestone isn't met and you are too hard on yourself," says Joshua D. Walker, former director of career development at Centenary University in Hackettstown, New Jersey.
 "Just stay focused on the end goal, and allow yourself some wiggle room when necessary."